How IAF jets tracked an unmanned Pakistan drone

 There have been a series of incidents of Pakistani drones coming close to the Indo-Pak border in various areas in the last four weeks following the Balakot air strikes.

 Last month, a UAV which intruded into Rajasthan's Ganganagar was shot down by the Army.
-Also last month, a Sukhoi-30 fighter jet of the Indian Air Force shot down a Pakistani military drone in Bikaner sector of the Indo-Pak border using an air-to-air missile.
+Also last month, a Sukhoi-30 fighter jet of the IAF shot down a Pakistani military drone in Bikaner sector of the Indo-Pak border using an air-to-air missile.

-Tensions between India and Pakistan escalated after Indian Air Force fighter jets bombed terror group JeM's training camp near Balakot in Pakistan on February 26.
+Tensions between India and Pakistan escalated after IAF fighter jets bombed terror group Jaish-e-Mohammed (JeM)'s training camp near Balakot in Pakistan on February 26.

 Pakistan retaliated by attempting to target Indian military installations the next day.
 However, the IAF thwarted their plans.